milneoa15/chat_webui/README.md

    cd frontend && npm run lint
    ```

-See `implementation_plan.md` for the full multi-phase roadmap.
-Phase 1 focuses on reproducible environments and developer tooling; later phases add ROCm runtimes, chat streaming, and packaging.
+See `implementation_plan.md` for the multi-phase roadmap.
+Runtime-specific guidance (building llama.cpp with ROCm flags or copying the LM Studio pack) lives in `docs/runtime_setup.md`.